0: Modern usage

 Depending on the context, there may be different words used for the number zero, or the concept of zero.
-For the simple notion of lacking, the words "nothing" and "none" are often used.
-Sometimes, the word "nought" or "naught" is used.
+For the simple notion of lacking, the words "nothing" (although this is not accurate) and "none" are often used.
+The British English words "nought" or "naught", and "nil" are also synonymous.

-It is often called "oh" in the context of reading out a string of digits, such as telephone numbers, street addresses, credit card numbers, military time, or years (e.g. the area code 201 would be pronounced "two oh one"; a year such as 1907 is often pronounced "nineteen oh seven").
-The presence of other digits, indicating that the string contains only numbers, avoids confusion with the letter O. For this reason, systems that include strings with both letters and numbers (e.g. Canadian postal codes) may exclude the use of the letter O.
+It is often called "oh" in the context of reading out a string of digits, such as telephone numbers, street addresses, credit card numbers, military time, or years.
+For example, the area code 201 may be pronounced "two oh one", and the year 1907 is often pronounced "nineteen oh seven".
+The presence of other digits, indicating that the string contains only numbers, avoids confusion with the letter O. For this reason, systems that include strings with both letters and numbers (such as postcodes in the UK) may exclude the use of the letter O.

 Slang words for zero include "zip", "zilch", "nada", and "scratch".

-"Nil" is used for many sports in British English.
-Several sports have specific words for a score of zero, such as "love" in tennis – from French l'œuf, "the egg" – and "duck" in cricket, a shortening of "duck's egg"; "goose egg" is another general slang term used for zero.
+In the context of sports, "nil" is sometimes used, especially in British English.
+Several sports have specific words for a score of zero, such as "love" in tennis – possibly from French l'œuf, "the egg" – and "duck" in cricket, a shortening of "duck's egg".
+"Goose egg" is another general slang term used for zero.

 History

 Ancient Near East

 Ancient Egyptian numerals were of base 10.
 They used hieroglyphs for the digits and were not positional.
-By 1770 BC, the Egyptians had a symbol for zero in accounting texts.
-The symbol nfr, meaning beautiful, was also used to indicate the base level in drawings of tombs and pyramids, and distances were measured relative to the base line as being above or below this line.
+In one papyrus written around 1770 BC, a scribe recorded daily incomes and expenditures for the pharaoh's court, using the nfr hieroglyph to indicate cases where the amount of a foodstuff received was exactly equal to the amount disbursed.
+Egyptologist Alan Gardiner suggested that the nfr hieroglyph was being used as a symbol for zero.
+The same symbol was also used to indicate the base level in drawings of tombs and pyramids, and distances were measured relative to the base line as being above or below this line.